kevi8991/kevi8991.github.io/_posts/travelogue/2017-12-16-paris-in-four-days.md

   - url: /blog/airports-a-rant/
 ---

 I spent reading week this year in lovely Paris, for a whole four days!
-Pretty exciting, I know.
-I make an effort to take a trip out of the city every chance I get, even if the break is only a few days long, and so I enthusiastically agreed to accompany my friend [Andrew](https://www.facebook.com/andrew.hoang.39) on a Parisian adventure he'd been planning for a while.
+Yes, _I know_, not enough time.
+But I make an effort to take a trip out of the city every chance I get, even if the break is only a few days long, so I enthusiastically agreed to accompany my friend [Andrew](https://www.facebook.com/andrew.hoang.39) on a Parisian adventure he'd been planning for a while.
 Since I decided to tag along several weeks after he had already booked his flight, we had to hunt each other down in CDG after our respective flights arrived, but we somehow figured it out and went on our way.

 ## Day One